makkus/freckles_website/pages/02.blog/example-wordpress/item.md

    - changing wordpress file permissions =>  [WARNING]: Ignoring "sleep" as it is not used in "systemd" ok (changed)
    => ok (changed)

+$ __
 ```

 Once that has finished, we visit [http://127.0.0.1](http://127.0.0.1) to see whether everything worked out.
 If it did, you should see the Wordpress language selection page.

 Every relevant detail about our Wordpress instance is now stored under `/var/lib/freckles/wordpress`.
-Once we did a bit of work on setting it up and adding content, we can back-up that folder.
+Once we did a bit of work on setting up and configuring this Wordpress instance to our liking and add a bit of content, we can back-up that folder.
 If we want to re-create that instance, all we need to do is put the backed-up folder on a new, vanilla machine, and run:

 ```
 freckelize -pw true -r frkl:wordpress -f <path_to_backed_up_folder>